ofiwg/libfabric/man/fi_efa.7.md

   emulating Read, Write, and Atomic operations (return value is true), or if these operations are assisted by hardware support (return value is false).

+*FI_OPT_EFA_USE_DEVICE_RDMA - bool*
+: Only available if the application selects a libfabric API version >= 1.18.
+  This option allows an application to change libfabric's behavior with respect to RDMA transfers.
+Note that there is also an environment variable FI_EFA_USE_DEVICE_RDMA which the user may set as well.
+If the environment variable and the argument provided with this variable are in conflict, then fi_setopt will return -FI_EINVAL, and the environment variable will be respected.
+If the hardware does not support RDMA and the argument is true, then fi_setopt will return -FI_EOPNOTSUPP.
+If the application uses API version < 1.18, the argument is ignored and fi_setopt returns -FI_ENOPROTOOPT.
+  The default behavior for RDMA transfers depends on API version.
+For API >= 1.18 RDMA is enabled by default on any hardware which supports it.
+  For API<1.18, RDMA is enabled by default only on certain newer hardware revisions.

 # RUNTIME PARAMETERS

 *FI_EFA_TX_SIZE*